pademinune/NameNet/readme.md

 # NameNet

 NameNet is a project I've been working on to experiment with various different machine learning models and architectures.
 Every model aims to classify any name as Male or Female.
-You can view model specific notes within the model folder named as: {model_name}.txt
+You can view model specific notes within the model folder named as: "{model_name}.txt".

 2 Datasets have been used so far:

 Small (1,500 names): https://huggingface.co/datasets/aieng-lab/namexact

 Large (40,000 names): https://huggingface.co/datasets/aieng-lab/namextend

 ## Key Breakthroughs
 - I JUST NOTICED THAT THE EXTENDED DATASET HAS WEIRD LABELS.
 For example, John was marked as both M and F in the 'gender' column.
 You need to view 'primary_gender' rather than 'gender'.
-    With this change, the models perform signiificantly better in training and loss is very low.
+    - With this change, the models perform signiificantly better in training and loss is very low.

 - Even after the change, v2 and v2.1 with the 30 neuron hidden layer still aren't able to fit the large dataset well (although better than before).